ledea-67/lc-reading-series-archive/prompt-concepts/2b-gallery.md

-# Implement: Lewis & Clark Reading Series — Concept B: "The Gallery"
+# Implement: Lewis & Clark College Reading Series — Concept B: "The Gallery"

 ## Context
 This Astro project is set up with: